-- Doing year nine work experience with an employer in careers that build.
+- Doing a year 10 work experience with an employer in careers that build.

 - Enrolling in the VET in Schools Certificate II with a school based traineeship where you study part time at TAFE, complete your year 12 and spend one or two days a week with your employer.
 You graduate with year 12, a Certificate 11 in construction, and the equivalent of up to one year of your apprenticeship completed.

 At the Gordon TAFE or other registered training organisation by